Jeanne Pounder

 Neither one of us is religious.
 Can you do a non-religious wedding?

-Yes.
-Most of my pre-written ceremonies are non-religious.
-Some have a more spiritual tone, and some simply speak to the significance of two people committing to sharing the rest of their lives together.
+the powerful significance of two people committing to sharing the rest of their lives together.

 Can we have a religious ceremony, even if the wedding's not at a church?